-While it is a great tool, there are other alternatives to Wrike that offer different functionalities and integrations that might be a better fit for your business.
+While it is a great tool, there are many other alternatives to Wrike that offer different functionalities and integrations that might be a better fit for your business.
 Choosing the right project management tool for your workflow is critical, but it doesn’t have to be complicated.
 We’re here to help.
-In this article, we’ll break down some of the top contenders and provide information on how they compare to Wrike.
+In this article, we’ll break down some of the top Wrike alternatives and provide information on how they compare.

 nTask is definitely a great option if you’re looking for something less expensive, but there are several capabilities it lacks, including content import/export, a drag-and-drop feature, and customizable dashboard, which could be important to your organization.
 Weigh your own needs to decide if nTask makes the cut for your list of Wrike alternatives.

 Airtable is what it sounds like — a customizable table of sorts that allows you to organize and plan tasks.
 The tool is free up to a certain “row” or task capacity, and after that it starts at $12 per user/month.
 The tool bills itself as “part spreadsheet, part database,” and has a few different views for each task, aside from the main spreadsheet or grid view.
 Some of Airtable’s other views include calendar view, gallery view, and Kanban view.
 Tasks can be stacked by priority, deadline, assignee, department, and more, and this tool also has integrations with a ton of apps, including Slack, LinkedIn and Gmail.